hsoft/discover-solar-system/mission1.md

 The goal is to estimate Earth's circumference.

+## Current status

+On hold.
+This mission requires that I travel many kilometers up north and I don't know yet when I'll be able to do that.
+Rather than letting this block my progress, I'm planning other missions with simpler experiment logistics.

 ## Method

 The plan is to use the shadow of sticks pointing at Earth's center.
 By measuring the shadow that